pce-uw-jscript400/w3-mongo/readme.md

 * **Question:** You may notice that you can add custom error messages to individual fields failing.
 Try adding these and take a look at the error message received.
 How can you make use of those specific messages for each field?

 * **Your Answer:**
+You can use a try / catch to see if something can work, or just catch the error if it happens.
+For each field you can specify a specific catch error.
 ---

 - [ ] With Mongo, it is simple to create complex data structures.
 Add a `characters` field to your Series model that is an array of objects.
 Each object should have a `name` and `image_url`.
 Only the `name` field on the character should be required. _Note: Don't forget to change your select statements to include the `characters` field!_